An 8-Factor HJM Model For The Japanese Government Bond Yield Curve, 1974 To 2016: The Impact Of Negative Rates And Smoothing Issues

 Non-parametric test 1: Can interest rates be negative in the model?

 The one factor models with rate-dependent interest rate volatility make it impossible for interest rates to be negative.
 Is this implication true or false?
-It is false, as Deutsche Bundesbank yield histories, Swedish Government Bond histories, Japanese Government Bond histories, and yields in many other countries show frequent negative yields in in recent years.
+It is false, as Deutsche Bundesbank yield histories, Swedish Government Bond histories, Japanese Government Bond histories, and yields in many other countries show frequent negative yields in recent years.
 Table V and this video of forward rates and zero coupon bond for the Japanese Government Bond yield curve documents the existence of negative forward rates using daily data from September 24, 1974 through December 30, 2016:

 Non-parametric test 2: As commonly implemented, one factor term structure models imply that all yields will either (NYSE:A) rise, (NYSE:B) fall, or (NYSE:C) remain unchanged.
 This implication is false, as documented for Japan in Table III.
 In fact, yield curves have twisted on 88% of the observations for the Japanese Government Bond market.